I’ve translated or co-translated the following books for children and young adults:

 - Yulia Horst, A Tale of Tails (co-translated from Norwegian with Lucy Moffat; original title: Halens historie)

 I write reader’s reports on Arabic/German/Russian children’s titles for English-language publishers and help connect editors with readers of other languages to consider titles otherwise out of their reach.
-I administrate a public list of foreign-language readers of children’s books (#worldkidlit), which is available on the World Kid Lit blog: Guide for Publishers_ readers to assess children’s and YA books in other languages
+I keep a public list of expert readers of foreign-language children’s books, which is also available on World Kid Lit blog: Guide for Publishers_ readers to assess children’s and YA books in other languages